 Microsoft Purview Communication Compliance provides the tools to help organizations detect regulatory compliance (for example, SEC or FINRA) and business conduct violations such as sensitive or confidential information, harassing or threatening language, and sharing of adult content.
 Built with privacy by design, usernames are pseudonymized by default, role-based access controls are built in, investigators are opted in by an admin, and audit logs are in place to help ensure user-level privacy.

-Chats in both public and private Microsoft Teams channels and individual communications can be analyzed.
-When users are assigned to a communication compliance policy with Microsoft Teams coverage selected, chat communications for the users are automatically detected across all Microsoft Teams where users are a member.
+You can analyze chats in public and private Microsoft Teams channels and individual communications.
+When users are assigned to a communication compliance policy with Microsoft Teams coverage selected, chat communications are automatically detected across all Microsoft Teams where users are a member.

 Microsoft Purview Communication Compliance automatically includes Microsoft Teams coverage for pre-defined policy templates and is selected as the default in the custom policy template.
+Teams transcripts are also included.
 Teams chats matching communication compliance policy conditions may take up to 48 hours to process.